VPN Guide

 Gabe TurnerChief Editor

-In a world where online privacy is becoming increasingly scarce, it’s great that there are digital tools readily available to help us keep our online activities hidden from prying eyes.
+In a world where online privacy is becoming increasingly scarce, it’s nice that there are digital tools to help us keep our online activities hidden from prying eyes.
 Virtual private networks (VPNs) are one of those tools, and they happen to be one of the most effective and easiest to use.

 VPNs protect your privacy by encrypting your internet traffic — essentially scrambling your data — so that even if your ISP or the government sees that you’re online, there’s no way for them to know what you’re doing.
-And to tie loose ends, VPNs hide your real IP address as well by routing your traffic through VPN servers so that no one would know what websites you’re visiting.
+And VPNs hide your real IP address by routing your traffic through VPN servers so that no one can know what websites you’re visiting.
+Talk about anonymity!

 NordVPN's different protocols and encryption methods